secure-systems-lab/lab-guidelines/git-github-introduction.md

 ```

 Fetching and merging the latest changes of `upstream` (remembering that the
-`upstream` alias points to the original repository) can be done with GitHub's
+`upstream` alias points to the original repository) can be done with Git's
 `pull` command.
 The `pull` command fetches changes made to the remote
 repository and merges them into your local repository.
 Branches are multiple
 working versions of a master project (or document).
 The main branch is the